States

 Listen to (GTM) Data Layer Events: Listen to Datalayer Events

-Clicks, Form Submits and Scroll Tracking: Form Submit, Click and other actions
+Clicks, Form Submits and Scroll Tracking: Form Submit, Click and Other Actions

 History Change States (Virtual Pageviews): History Change State and Virtual Pageviews